OpenGen/GenTorch/docs/mainpage.md

 GenTorch probabilistic programs can represent probabilistic **generative models** (including structured generative models and deep generative models) as well as **inference models** (including proposal distributions and amortized inference networks).

 ## Defining a probabilistic program
-Users write a GenTorch probabilistic program by defining a new class that derives from the gen::DMLGenFn class.
+Users write a GenTorch probabilistic program by defining a new class that derives from the gentorch::DMLGenFn class.

 ### Declaring the input type, return type, and parameter type
 As part of the declaration of your class, you indicate the **input type**, **return type**, and **parameter type** of your probabilistic program.